steenk/tripledollar/README.md

     );
 ```

-# The right order of events
+# The correct order of events

-When creating modules, and using an asychronous module loader as Require.js, then you have to start thinking about when things happen.
-What if you place something on the page, and want some other things to happen after that is completed?
+When creating modules and using an asynchronous module loader as Require.js, you must start thinking about when things happen.
+What if you place something on the page and want some other things to happen after that is completed?
 Like this:

 ```javascript
     $$$.appendToDoc(['div'], ['div'])